My unofficial guide to speeding up WordPress with SWIFT Performance cache plugin! (Updated Dec 12, 2019)

 - CACHING: are the items in table caching?
 Do you see the SWIFT comments in the source?
 (Sometimes items don’t appear as cached in the table but are in fact cached on the front end.)

 - Broken styles (CSS) or functions (JS) – disable merge scripts/styles.
 Also make sure your theme or other performance plugins are not trying to merge as well.
 (Avoid having multiple performance plugins doing the same function.)
 Swift appcache feature might also break CSS.
+Can also try regenerating CSS in your theme and other plugins as well.

 - Contact forms not working – exclude the contact page from caching.
 Try switching to Caldera forms.
 I’ve had issues with Contact 7 (and hate that it loads on every page).